 About the programme

 Prescription shopping is when a patient unknowingly or deliberately gets more medicine than they need.
-They will visit many doctors without telling them about their other consultations.
+They may visit many doctors and not tell them about their other consultations.

-The PSP helps prescribers identify and reduce the number of patients who get more PBS subsidised medicines than they medically need.
+The PSP helps prescribers identify patients who may get more PBS subsidised medicines than they medically need.

-The PSP has a 24 hour Prescription Shopping Information Service (PSIS) and a Prescription Shopping Alert Service.
-Prescribers and approved suppliers can access these services.
-An approved supplier can be an approved pharmacist or an approved medical practitioner.
+The PSP has a 24 hour Prescription Shopping Information Service (PSIS) and a Prescription Shopping Alert Service (PSAS).

 Criteria for PSP

-- pharmaceutical benefits prescribed by 6 or more different prescribers
+- any PBS items prescribed by 6 or more different prescribers, and/or

-- a total of 25 or more target pharmaceutical benefits
+- a total of 25 or more PBS target items, and/or

-- a total of 50 or more pharmaceutical benefits
+- a total of 50 or more items.
+This includes target and non-target PBS items supplied to the patient.

-Reasons why your patients may get more medicines than they need include:
+Some reasons your patients may get more medicines than they medically need include:

 - stockpiling for later use